Springleaf Residence Launches From $878K — Is This 941-Unit Mega Development Worth It?

 It also comes with 759 car park lots, including eight EV lots and six accessible lots.
 This is in line with OCR condos today and reasonable for Springleaf Residence, given its distance from the CBD and location at the northern end of Singapore.

-One of its side gates connects to a sheltered walkway, giving residents a direct two-minute walk to Springleaf MRT.
+One of its side gates connects to a sheltered walkway, giving residents a less than two-minute walk to Springleaf MRT.

 Springleaf Residence starts from $1,955 PSF